leanprover/fp-lean/functional-programming-lean/src/hello-world/step-by-step.md

 ```
 in which all non-letter characters have been removed from the right side of the string.
 In the current line of the program, whitespace characters (including the newline) are removed from the right side of the input string, resulting in `"David"`, which is associated with `name` for the remainder of the block.
-In a `do` block, `let` statements that use `:=` are essentially the same as `let` expressions in ordinary Lean code, with the only difference being that the local name is available in any number of statements rather than just in one expression.

 ## Greeting the User